 USE A HEADLINE GENERATOR

-What is a faster way to generate a headline but to use a headline generator?
+What is a faster way to generate a headline than a headline generator?
 These tools provide excellent ways to craft a headline.
 You will be amazed by how these tools work.
 You will save time or get things done faster.

 If you think you are betraying yourself by not being creative because you are using these tools, you are not!
 These tools will get the creative juices running.
 They are merely suggestions, too.
-Like how those magazines, social media posts, and advertisements give you ideas on how to craft a headline.
+Like how those magazines do it, social media posts and advertisements give you ideas on how to craft a headline.

 Click on the titles and check how they run.

 There may be other excellent ways to craft your headline quickly.
-For now, these are the two ways you can do it to save time and to save you from mental strain.
+These are the two ways you can do it to save time and save yourself from mental strain.

-These tools may not be the absolute method for some but go and try it and find how it improves your audience engagement.
+These tools may not be the absolute method for some writers, but try them and find how it improves your audience or visitor engagement.

 Chao for now.